-G8OO Radio Blog 2016/7
+G8OO Radio Blog 2018/9

-New UK Home
+Our UK Home

-When the agreement to sell our French property was signed in September 2015 my XYL and I scoured Norfolk and were fortunate to find and purchase an old 1960’s bungalow which was in a poor condition and required a total renovation.
+When we had a firm offer on our property in France, we scoured Norfolk and were fortunate to find and purchase an old 1960’s bungalow which was in poor condition and required a total renovation.
 However, we decided to take on this project as it was situated in just under ½ acre and in a very quiet and beautiful village within a desirable conservation area overlooking the village green and cricket pitch, as well as the village pub!

-I became aware that NARC annually enter the RSGB CC 80m contests and I thought this could be 1 ½ hours of fun which led me to install my old FT1000Mp MK5 into the 2m setup and an HF long wire antenna which is an old 160m HF Carolina Windom Special 256 feet of wire antenna that I have used on Dx-perditions.
+I became aware that NARC annually enter the RSGB CC 80m contests and I thought this could be 1½ hours of fun which led me to install my old FT1000Mp MK5 into the 2m setup space and an HF long wire antenna which is an old 160m HF Carolina Windom Special 256 feet of wire antenna that I have used on Dx-perditions.
 This was erected at 7mts agl and I accept that this setup will have a very limited performance but has lead me back into HF contesting where I enter CW competitions with the hope that this will improve my CW reading skills.

 After many years in radio my only interest is contesting and I do very little rag chewing unless it is during a CW lesson or on the air with friends.